The Runyon Project is my outlet to live creatively, with curiosity, to learn and to be of service.

 You are what you love.

-My days are still guided by how I want to feel in each moment and it comes very naturally: cycling, a creative work project, a walk in my local park, films, my family, the wonders of living in London, the refugees I volunteer with, learning, music, books, or simply a great buzz off green tea – these are easily accessible to me.
+My days are still guided by how I want to feel in each moment and it comes very naturally: cycling, a creative work project, a walk in my local park, films, my son, the wonders of living in London, the refugees I volunteer with, learning, music, books, or simply a great buzz off green tea – these are easily accessible to me.
 And, the impact these resources have had on the effectiveness, creativity and efficiency of my work and life are astounding.

 Social Impact is also important to me.
 Close to my heart, I have spent over 20 years working with refugees.
 Getting my masters in refugee studies and community development in London and working with so many fascinating and inspiring people from around the world has been amongst the highlights of my life.
 Of course, the reality is that these opportunities, mainly each person along the way, have given me so much more in return.
 Click here if you want to find out how you can get involved.

-CV - Angela Starn
+CV - Angie Starn

 Prior to setting up The Runyon Project, my skills, experiences, friendships and networks along the way have been formed at these outstanding mission and profit-driven organisations:

 Avaaz – 42 million member global campaigning organisation – London/Global/Virtual (2013 – 2014)